GBAF Logo

 LONDON, July 7 (Reuters) - The Bank of England on Tuesday set out plans to relax rules on how much capital banks have to hold against shocks, aiming to align requirements for British banks more closely with international standards as regulators globally come under pressure to revisit requirements aimed at shoring up resilience.

-Current Leverage Ratio Effects
+Leverage Ratio Developments

 The changes would make the framework "more proportionate and more effective by being better targeted," the FPC said.

-The BoE also said its work on buffer usability, which aims to reduce banks' incentives to restrict lending in a stress, would only impact large, domestically focused banks like Lloyds, NatWest and Santander UK, as rules for international banks are set by Basel.
-As part of that package, which will be subject to public consultation later in the year, banks will be given multiple years to rebuild buffers.
+The BoE said its work on buffer usability, which aims to reduce banks' incentives to restrict lending in a period of financial market stress, would only impact large, domestically focused banks like Lloyds, NatWest and Santander UK, as rules for international banks are set by Basel.

 Vision for a Single Releasable Buffer

-The FPC said to reduce complexity and further enhance buffer usability, it sees a clear case for a single buffer that is releasable in stress, which could only be achieved with international support.
+Looking ahead, the FPC said to reduce complexity and further enhance buffer usability, it sees a clear case for a single buffer that is releasable in stress, which could only be achieved with international support.

 "The FPC will work with the (Prudential Regulation Authority) and international authorities to pursue broad reform of the capital buffer framework and move towards this vision," it said.

-(Reporting by Phoebe Seers and David Milliken)
+(Reporting by Phoebe Seers and David Milliken, Editing by Catherine Evans)

 Key Takeaways